6 Foods that Support Thyroid Health

-It used to be relatively unheard of, but today, thyroid disease is on the rise.
-The thyroid gland is sensitive to many factors in modern society, including chemicals, stress and low nutrient levels.
+I am often asked what are the best foods for thyroid health.
+Thyroid disease is on the rise as the thyroid gland is sensitive to many factors in modern society, including chemicals, stress, and low nutrient levels.
 The good news is, you can start supporting your thyroid today, simply by making good food choices.
 These are a few of my top foods to support thyroid health.

 Enter: oily fish.
 They are a fantastic dietary source of omega-3 fatty acids, an anti-inflammatory nutrient.
 Consuming 3-4 serves of oily fish each week can boost your omega-3 intake.